Leafy Green

 Flavor Profile

-Deep, mineral-forward undertones characteristic of greens like spinach and kale, intensified by the high chlorophyll content
+Deep, mineral-rich undertones characteristic of dark varieties like spinach and kale

 Seasonality